maiziex/Aquila/README.md

 Put the "Aquila/bin" in the ".bashrc" file, and source the ".bashrc" file <br />
 Or just use the fullpath of "**Aquila_step1.py**" and "**Aquila_step2.py**"

+## Sex chromosomes
+Aquila uses 23 for "chrX", and not able to handle "chrY" in this version.

 ### Step 1:
 ```